 In addition, he said, students who participate in theater "learn the power of community and family and working together to create something beautiful.
 They learn empathy for others through these diverse characters and stories we tell, and they learn how worthy each and every life is."

-Tickets for all performances cost $12 for each adult, $10 for each student and senior available at lsprep.org/ourtown/ or at the door.
+Tickets for all performances are available at the door.
+Ticket prices: $12 for each adult, $10 for each student and senior.